Skip to Content

 “I recently helped a client combine a USDA loan with our state’s DPA program.
 They got $7,500 toward closing costs, which made the entire purchase possible.
 Some programs even offer up to $10,000 or more in assistance,” says Lokenauth.

-Be aware that not all DPAs pair well with a USDA loan.
+Not all DPAs pair well with a USDA loan.
 Look closely at the requirements and confirm with your USDA lender that your chosen DPA is compatible.

 Is a USDA Loan Right for Your First Home?